usccolumbia/matglobalmapping/README.md

 ### Usage
-There are 2 section of our code.
+There are 2 parts of our code.
 You can create new feature from all the descriptors or reproduce our mapping results shown in paper.
 1. Generate all the descriptors feature vector for given group of materials structure infomation in format of .cif

     - [generate features](https://github.com/usccolumbia/matglobalmapping/tree/main/generateNewFeatures)